 How to Raise a Lifelong Reader: Tips for a Mom with 14 Book-Loving Kids

 My kids are all avid readers and I know they will be lifelong readers.
 Whether they began reading at age 4 (Judah and Hezekiah) or age 8 (Enoch) they are all now strong readers who love to lose themselves in a good book.
-After 22 years of parenting with a 100% success rate (including my children with special needs), I decided to share my thoughts on how to raise life-long readers.
+After 22 years of parenting with a 100% success rate (including my children with special needs), I decided to share my thoughts on how to raise a lifelong reader.

 Read to Your Kids